 Our activity at a glance

 The Work Rights Centre opened the first Employment Rights Clinic in the London Borough of Brent in June 2016.
 We began by offering 4 hours of pro bono casework a week, then gradually increased our service as soon as we were able to secure more funding.
 From January 2019 we have established the same model in Manchester.
-The significant increase in client numbers reflects the investment in our Employment Rights Clinics, as well as the real need for its service, particularly from Q2 2019 when the Covid-19 lockdown was instituted.
+The significant increase in client numbers reflects the investment in our Employment Rights Clinics, as well as the real need for its service.

 The majority of our clients experienced an employment rights issue such as unlawful deductions of wages or unfair dismissal.
 The second most common issue was related to employability, such as the inability to translate one’s skills into adequate employment, followed by social security, or the inability to access work-related benefits such as tax credits.
 It is important to note that precarious work often overspills into other areas of life.
 A number of clients approached us with complex issues which straddled employment rights, housing, and social security.

 Solving employment rights breaches is a complex process which takes several steps to complete.
 We always begin by providing information.
 We spend time contacting employers and government agencies, helping clients draft Letters before Action and Grievance Letters when needed.
 We also assist clients in formalising their work arrangements, coaching them on how to draft invoices and timesheets.

 In instances when we are not able to solve a case alone, we signpost to other organisations.
 In every case however, we pride ourselves in valuing depth over expediency.
 The figure below outlines some of the steps we take when guiding clients through their journeys to employment justice.